cca/libraries_wagtail/docs/startup.md

 > # install Wagtail & other dependencies in the environment's packages
 > pip install -r libraries/requirements.txt
 > # we already have a wagtail site in this repo, but if there's wasn't one
-> # you'd run the command below to create it
+> # you'd run the commands below to create it & its database
-> wagtail start libraries
+> wagtail start libraries; python libraries/manage.py migrate
 ```

 # When you're done